For a practitioner of Chinese Medicine, tongue diagnosis is a fundamental diagnostic tool.

 A normal tongue coat should be thin, translucent white and slightly moist.
 Variations reflect the state of our internal organs, the status of fluids, and the presence of pathogenic factors.

 Scraping of the tongue is a common practice; ensure you are not doing this before a consultation.
 It is an Ayurvedic practice to scrape the tongue first thing in the morning to improve health.
-In modern day it is often also practised as a cosmetic routine and to keep the breath fresh.
+In modern-day, it is often also practised as a cosmetic routine and to keep the breath fresh.

-- Thick: indicates presence of pathogenic factors
+- Thick: indicates the presence of pathogenic factors

 - Thin: indicates damage to fluids and Yin substances

-- Wet: fluids not
+- Wet: fluids not circulating properly

 - Dry: damage to fluids